-Tomorrow (24 October), the Security Council will hold its quarterly open debate on “The situation in the Middle East, including the Palestinian question”.
-Brazilian Minister of Foreign Affairs Mauro Vieira will chair the meeting.
-UN Secretary-General António Guterres, Special Coordinator for the Middle East Peace Process Tor Wennesland, and Humanitarian Coordinator for the Occupied Palestinian Territory (OPT) Lynn Hastings* are the expected briefers.
+Tomorrow afternoon (23 January), the Security Council will hold its quarterly open debate on “The situation in the Middle East, including the Palestinian question”.
+French Minister for Europe and Foreign Affairs Stéphane Séjourné will chair the meeting.
+UN Secretary-General António Guterres is the anticipated briefer.
+Several Council members are expected to participate at ministerial level.

-Council members and the briefers are expected to express concern at the possible expansion of the conflict to the West Bank and the wider region.
-During his 18 October briefing to the Security Council, Griffiths said that the situation in the West Bank has been deteriorating, adding that the previous week had been the deadliest for Palestinians in the West Bank since the UN started recording fatalities in 2005, while incidents of settler violence had also increased.
-Exchanges of fire across the Blue Line have continued and intensified in the recent period.
-On 23 October, Dujarric said that the UN Interim Force in Lebanon (UNIFIL) is deeply concerned about the risk of further escalation and urges all actors to cease hostile activities.
+Tomorrow, Guterres and Council members are also likely to express concern at the situation in the West Bank and at the risk of an escalation engulfing the wider region.
+For instance, Guterres might reiterate his recent warnings about the risk that daily exchanges of fire across the Blue Line could trigger a broader escalation between Israel and Lebanon and may call for an end to hostilities and for de-escalation.
 (The Blue Line is a withdrawal line set by the UN in 2000 to confirm the withdrawal of Israeli forces from southern Lebanon.
 While not representing an international border, it acts in practice as a boundary between Lebanon and Israel in the absence of an agreed border between the two states.)